nm19000/AccuracyBounds/README.md

 noise_level_KS = 4000 # has to Correspond with the preliminary computations of the kernel size \
 preload_feas_info = True # Preload or not the feasible information from the feasible appartenance matrix.
 It has to be activated the first time so that the json file grouping the essential information from the feasible appartenance matrix can be saved (it may take more than 30 minutes for 100 000 patches in the dataset). \
 pred_type = 'bicub' # The model used for the predictions ('diff' for the opensr-modelm 'bilin' for bilinear interpolation and 'bicub' for bicubic interpolation) \
-p = 2 # The p parameter for Kernelsize and the loss computations
+p = 2 # The p parameter for kernel size and the loss computations

 Modify the paths root_folder, feas_app_lightl_path etc manually in the file, according the needs.